 Aldar Investments' revenue principally comprises lease income from a high quality, well-diversified portfolio of investment properties (comprising retail, residential and commercial properties), as well as income from its operating business (comprising hospitality properties).
-Aldar Investments' revenue amounted to AED 1,879 million in 2017, of which 36.3 per cent. comprised revenue from retail properties, 30.3 per cent. comprised revenue from residential properties, 7.9 per cent. comprised revenue from commercial properties and 25.5 per cent. comprised hospitality revenue.
+Aldar Investments' revenue amounted to AED 1,829 million in 2018, of which 35.1 per cent. comprised revenue from retail properties, 29.2 per cent. comprised revenue from residential properties, 11.0 per cent. comprised revenue from commercial properties and 24.6 per cent. comprised hospitality and leisure revenue.
+In the six months ended

+30 June 2019, Aldar Investments' recorded a new source of revenue from its cooling assets acquired at the end of 2018.
 Aldar Investments believes that this revenue diversification provides a balanced exposure to the key asset classes within Abu Dhabi.

-In addition, in the case of its residential portfolio, approximately 35 per cent. of the units are leased on a multi-year basis, with lease terms ranging from three to 30 years to corporate and bulk tenants which have built-in annual rental escalations.
+In addition, in the case of its residential portfolio, approximately 48 per cent. of the units are leased on a multi-year basis, with lease terms ranging from three to 30 years to corporate and bulk tenants which have built-in annual rental escalations.
 This reduces earnings volatility and provides significant revenue visibility through the real estate cycle and also supports occupancy performance.
+As at 30 June 2019, bulk tenants represented approximately 48 per cent. of the units within Aldar Investments' residential portfolio.